 Your mentor is not a tutor, but can offer valuable tips and advice about:

-If you aren't assigned a mentor during O Week and would like to be assigned one, please contact one of the following Student Mentor Program Coordinators:
+If you aren't assigned a mentor during O Week and would like to be assigned one, please contact the Student Mentor Program Support Officers:

 You can usually find Student Mentor Leaders in the Learning Centres in the Cairns and Townsville campus libraries during the main study periods.
-Alternatively, email your Course Student Mentor on your campus in Townsville or Cairns with your questions – they are happy to help and will respond quickly.
+Alternatively, email your Course Student Mentor on your campus in Townsville (PDF, 236 KB) or Cairns (PDF, 233 KB) with your questions – they are happy to help and will respond quickly.